top of page

 The Foundation manages a 1,000 acre ranch in the Rocky Mountains near Vail, Colorado.
 We offer a unique blend of outdoor activities, focused small group time and enriching spiritual direction experiences for individuals, families, and a variety of groups and organizations including community, educational, governmental and non-profit.
-We donate our services and net profits to people in need, “the least of these” (Matthew 25:40).

 • God-Honoring